 Screening tests are used to detect cancer before symptoms appear.
 This is important because early detection of cancer increases survival rates.

-According to the National Cancer Institute, cervical cancer represents 0.8% of all new cancers in the United States.
+According to the National Cancer Institute, cervical cancer represents 0.7 percent of all new cancers in the United States15.

-Uterine cancer, on the other hand, represents 3.5% of all new cancer cases, making endometrial carcinoma, cancer of the lining of the uterus, the most common gynecologic malignancy.
-What’s worse is that the rate of uterine cancer has been rising by approximately 0.5% a year since 2009, according to the Institute.
+Uterine cancer, on the other hand, represents 2.2 percent of all new cancer cases, making endometrial carcinoma, cancer of the lining of the uterus, the most common gynecologic malignancy16.

 Fortunately, regular pelvic screenings can serve as an early detection tool for cancers and abnormalities.
 If used properly, they have the potential to reduce mortality rates.